Financial-Times/origami/README.md

 ## Sass

 As with all Origami components, o-banner has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
-To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-banner-is-silent: false;` in your Sass before you've imported the o-banner Sass.
+To use its compiled CSS (rather than using its mixins with your own Sass) call `@include oBanner();` in your Sass after you've imported the o-banner Sass.

 o-banner includes a primary mixin that takes an `$opts` parameter.
 The `themes` key of `$opts` includes styles for [themes](#themes).
 The `layouts` key includes styles for [layouts](#layouts):